How to Manage LLC Structure in 6 Steps

 Once you have finished adding direct parents, direct subsidiaries, and officers and directors to the LLC, then you should return to the corporate registry and complete at least the immediate owners for each entity in the corporate registry.
 Remember that only related entities will be in the corporate registry.
 These are legal entities, not natural persons, for which you have some compliance or filing obligations that you want to track.

-With all of the direct ownership relationships created, we can discover the entire ownership structure surrounding our limited liability company.
+With all the direct ownership relationships created, we can discover the entire ownership structure surrounding our limited liability company.

 Our data-driven entity management software automatically assembles the ownership structure based on the most current data available.